Frequently Asked Questions

 There is a huge amount of bureaucracy involved when trying to rebuild a life in London.
 The welfare system can seem very confusing and unfriendly.

-We run Advocacy Clinics every Monday afternoon, where we help you to understand your welfare or housing concerns, to make sense of any letters you have received, to clarify your rights and to make sense of your options.
+We run our advocacy clinic every Monday and Tuesday at our office in Dalston, where we can help you to understand your welfare or housing concerns, to make sense of any letters you have received, to clarify your rights and to make sense of your options.

 If you want to find out more about the UK asylum system please feel free to ask us questions, but this webpage from the Refugee Council is a good place to start.